-Bale departs and it's the day Wales dreaded
+'Bale departs - the day Wales dreaded'

-Gareth Bale, arguably Wales' greatest, departs - the day Wales dreaded
+Gareth Bale, arguably Wales' greatest, departs - the day his country dreaded

 Last updated on .From the section Wales